tjknoth/cse130-web/grades.md

 even if their solution is identical to their partner's.
 - Please fill in this [registration form](https://forms.gle/3vqWc8UT6rGQMCQT6) to get assigned a partner and get homework credit
-- If you have a good reason to work a specific student rather than a randomly assigned partner, please fill in this [form](https://forms.gle/T4eGCSDDppN4KbmWA)
+- If you have a good reason to work with a specific student rather than a randomly assigned partner, please fill in this [form](https://forms.gle/T4eGCSDDppN4KbmWA)

 **Late Policy**